spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 #### Knobs

 There are many more widgets.
-Let's turn some dsliders in the knobs.
+Let's turn some sliders into knobs.
-The knob is a sort of circlular slider:
+The knob is a sort of circular slider:

 ~~~haskell
 > let vol = knob "volume" (linSpan 0 1) 0.5